Intilery/intilery.github.io/docs/guides/data-collection.md

 number of possible actions to track.
 As you get more comfortable, you can add more events to your tracking plan that can answer peripheral questions.

-At Intielry, we started out tracking these events:
+At Intilery, we started out tracking these events:

 - **User Signed Up**
 - **Data Collected**